Yuta Okkotsu: Jujutsu Kaisen 0

 Enraged by Geto's actions, Yuta unleashes Rika's curse, promising to join her if she helps him to defeat Geto.
 Yuta overwhelms Geto, who escapes after losing an arm in combat.
-As Gojo kills the escapees, it is revealed Rika did not curse Yuta, but after her death, Yuta's desire to make her survive resulted in him accidentally turning her into a curse demon.
-Now familiar with his powers, Yuta frees Rika, and she departs to the afterlife with Yuta remaining as sorcerer.
+As Gojo kills the escapees, it is revealed Rika did not curse Yuta, but after her death, Yuta's desire to make her survive resulted in him accidentally turning her into a Curse Spirit.
+Now familiar with his powers, Yuta frees Rika, and she departs to the afterlife with Yuta remaining as a sorcerer.

 In December 2021, Akutami wrote a new chapter based on Jujutsu Kaisen 0.
 After Rika's passing, Yuta's group has part-time jobs in a store, where Utahime Iori is a customer.
 The animated film adds an extra scene where Yuta befriends one of Geto's former allies as they have lunch in Kenya until being interrupted by Gojo.